Composition, form of production and packaging

 Rarely: tendon lesions (including tendonitis), joint and muscle pain.

-this side effect can be observed within 48 hours after the start of treatment and can be bilateral (see Special instructions); muscle weakness, which is of particular importance for patients with pseudo-paralytic myasthenia gravis (myasthenia gravis).
+Very rarely: rupture of tendons (eg Achilles tendon); this side effect can be observed within 48 hours after the start of treatment and can be bilateral (see Special instructions); muscle weakness, which is of particular importance for patients with pseudo-paralytic myasthenia gravis (myasthenia gravis).

 In some cases: muscle damage (rhabdomyolysis).